tariqahmed1912/internship-kloudle/docs/dynamic_analysis.md

 sudo reboot
 ```

-The entire pipeline for both SAST and DAST is given below.
+The pipeline to implement DAST on DVNA is given below.

 ```bash
 pipeline {